 While you’re at the old bazaar you can enjoy the best view of Skopje.
 The place is a little hidden and not many know about it so you can enjoy it in the peace.
 Go to Hotel Arka and ask for the top floor cafe (it’s on the 7th floor if I remember correctly) – once you get there you’re in for a treat!

-The view from up there is amazing, especially just before the sunset when the golden light overflow the city.
+The view from up there is amazing, especially just before the sunset when the golden light overflows the city.
 You have the old bazaar just in front of you, with the Macedonia square and the downtown or Mount Vodno a little bit in the back.
 Order a coffee (a regular price, like in the rest of the city, around 100 denars), sit outside on the terrace and enjoy the stunning view!
 You will love it!

 Look at the city from the fortress

 While you’re nearby and want to see the city from yet another viewpoint the Kale fortress is a good option.
-It is located only few minutes away from the old bazaar and being built on the highest point in the city it offers some great views of Skopje.
+It is located only a few minutes away from the old bazaar and being built on the highest point in the city it offers some great views of Skopje.

 The fortress itself is nothing special, just some stones here and there and not much else.
-But you can walk the walls or climb the tower and look at the city spread across Vardar river – it’s such a pleasant view you will enjoy it for sure!
+But you can walk the walls or climb the tower and look at the city spread across the Vardar river – it’s such a pleasant view you will enjoy it for sure!
 Bonus: the entrance to the fortress is free of charge.